Make "ignored" issues more prominent (was: create new state "ignored")

 So far softfails would only be limited to a single test module and any subsequent test module failing would turn the whole job result into failed and overrule the softfail.
 However, thinking about the potentially new feature here, I guess it is still up to the reviewer putting the '@ttm ignore' flag if he is fine with all the lost testing coverage which is a consequence of the ignored bug.

-#11 Updated by okurz over 1 year ago
+#11 Updated by okurz almost 2 years ago

 - Description updated (diff)

 - Status changed from New to Workable